apecloud/kubeblocks/docs/user_docs/lifecycle_management/restart/single_node.md

   Phase:  Running
 ```

-Now, We are ready to run `OpsRequest` to restart this cluster.
+When the `status.phase` is `Running`, you can run `OpsRequest` to restart this cluster.

 ### Restart a single-node cluster

+_Steps_:

-Below is the YAML of the `OpsRequest` CR we are going to create:
+1. Prepare a YAML file for restarting a single-node cluster.
+Below is the YAML file of the `OpsRequest` CR:

 ```
 apiVersion: dbaas.kubeblocks.io/v1alpha1